Abd Allah ibn al-Zubayr: Opposition to the Umayyads

 In response to growing opposition throughout Arabia, Yazid dispatched a Syrian Arab expeditionary force led by Muslim ibn Uqba to suppress Ibn al-Zubayr and the Ansar.
-The Ansar were routed at the Battle of al-Harrah in the summer of 683, and Ibn Hanzala was slain.
+The Ansar were routed at the Battle of al-Harra in the summer of 683, and Ibn Hanzala was slain.
 The army continued toward Mecca, but Ibn Uqba died en route and command passed to his deputy Husayn ibn Numayr al-Sakuni.
-The latter besieged the city on 24 September after Ibn al-Zubayr refused to surrender.
-The Ka'aba was severely damaged during al-Sakuni's bombardment.
+The latter besieged the city on 24 September after Abd Allah Ibn al-Zubayr refused to surrender.
+The Kaaba was severely damaged during al-Sakuni's bombardment.
 During the siege, two potential Qurashi candidates for the caliphate, Mus'ab ibn Abd al-Rahman and al-Miswar ibn Makhrama, were killed or died of natural causes.
 In November, news of Yazid's death prompted al-Sakuni to negotiate with Ibn al-Zubayr.
 Al-Sakuni proposed to recognize him as caliph on the condition that he would rule from Syria, the center of the Umayyad military and administration.
 Ibn al-Zubayr rejected this and the army withdrew to Syria, leaving him in control of Mecca.